JC69 K2P HKY85

 Given four nucleotides A, C, G, & T, there are (4x4) - 4 = 12 possible pairwise mutations among them that result in a SNP.
 Mutations rates among the four nucleotides can be set in various ways, based on data and assumptions.

 [Left] The original and simplest model is the Jukes & Cantor (1969) model, called JC69, which assumes that all nucleotide frequencies are equal, and all mutations leading to a SNP occur at the same rate, m.
-For example, the reciprocal rates AC and CA are equal, and equal to AG.
-At the time it was introduced, there were few data to suggest otherwise, and more important, the model was mathematically and computationally simple prior to the days of PCs.
+For example, the reciprocal rates A C and C A are equal, and equal to A G. At the time it was introduced, there were few data to suggest otherwise, and more important, the model was mathematically and computationally simple prior to the days of PCs.

-[Right] Given the availability of data and increased understanding of molecular evolution, it became apparent that besides the Transition Bias, nucleotide frequencies in any one DNA strand are unequal, and that mutation rates between nucleotide pairs are unequal.
+[Right] Given the availability of data and increased understanding of molecular evolution, it became apparent that besides the Transition Bias, nucleotide frequencies in either DNA strand are unequal, and that mutation rates between nucleotide pairs are unequal.
 The Hasegawa, Kishino, & Yano (1985) model (HKY85) incorporates all these factors.
 In the last column, for example, the mutation rate of any nucleotide A, C, or G to T is the same (πT), except that the rate of transitions CT is weighted by K as in the previous mode.
 Every other column has the same arrangement.

 {\displaystyle Q={\begin{pmatrix}{-(\alpha \pi _{G}+\beta